What To Wear Under A Tight Fitting Bandage Or Bodycon Dress

 Waist cinchers - if you want a very defined waistline then consider a waist cincher.
 For bandage dresses, ensure the waist cincher is made of a snag-free material and is relatively thin.
 Most bandage dresses cling to your body and a hefty corset like waist cincher is the very last thing you want showing through your dress.
 A good rule of thumb is to take your dress with you when you go shopping.

 Types of Bras for Select Dress Styles

 Strapless Dress: Naturally a strapless bra style or bodysuit is your best option.
 If you are comfortable with your tummy and not looking for added control simply opt for a strapless dress.
 Choose a bodysuit to slim down your stomach and provide more support and control.

 Racerback Dresses: This dress style is the one with the criss-cross style backs.
 You see it common in sports shirts and tanks as well.
 Many bras on the market today offer flexible strap options that convert efficiently to a racerback style.

 Plunging Cleavage Dress: This dress needs an adhesive bra style or simply adhesive breast pads to help conceal your nipples.
 There are styles that come in flesh tones so check around to get an adhesive style that is barely noticeable.

 Strap Dress: The thin straps of dresses are very common and are often called spaghetti or noodle straps.
 In these dresses you have various options because many bras come with “clear” straps.
 However, most fashionistas simply choose strapless bras for thinner strapped dress styles.

 Backless Dress: As we mentioned earlier - investing in the best undergarments saves you time and money.
-As with more elaborate necklines this dress is best worn with adhesive bras or pads.
+As with more elaborate necklines the best bra for a backless dress is an adhesive bra or pads.